NuGet/NuGetDocs/NuGet.Docs/Contribute/Project-Contribution-Guidelines.md

 ## Contributing code and content

 You will need to sign a [Contributor License Agreement](https://cla2.dotnetfoundation.org/) before submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
-This needs to only be done once for any Microsoft Open Technologies OSS project.
+This needs to only be done once for any .NET Foundation OSS project.

 Make sure you can build the code.
 Familiarize yourself with the project workflow and our coding conventions.
-If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
+If you don't know what a pull request is [read this article](https://help.github.com/articles/using-pull-requests).

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
 Note that all code submissions will be rigorously reviewed and tested by the NuGet team, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.